ekuecks/Ethno50B/notes.md

     - Spanned many periods
     - Modern Jazz Quartet founder (Late in Bop, persisted through Cool)
         * Former members of Dizzy Gillespie's band
+        * Played in concert halls and wore tuxedos
+        * Piano, Drums, Bass, and Vibes
+    - Loathed the dissipation and drug use of Charlie Parker
+    - Insisted that his music be played with dignity
 10. Kenny Clarke (Drums, 1914-1985)
     - Changed the way that drummers played, invented Bop style
     - Drummer in house band at Minton's Playhouse